 The Legend of Fatias de Tomar

-You cannot visit Tomar Portugal without trying Fatias de Tomar, the city’s signature dessert.
-This culinary icon involves a specific technique you will not find anywhere else.
+You absolutely cannot visit without trying Fatias de Tomar, the city’s signature dessert.
+This culinary icon involves a hyper-specific technique you will not find anywhere else.
+The treats are made exclusively from egg yolks and sugar.

-Fatias de Tomar are made exclusively from egg yolks and sugar.
 The yolks are beaten for nearly an hour until they become an airy foam, then steamed in a specialized pot called a panela das fatias.
-Once cooked, the “cake” is sliced and soaked in sugar syrup.
-For the authentic version, go to Pastelaria Estrelas de Tomar, a vintage pastry shop that feels frozen in time.
+Once cooked, the cake is sliced and soaked heavily in sugar syrup.
+For the most authentic version, go to Pastelaria Estrelas de Tomar, a vintage pastry shop that feels frozen in time.

 tomar portugal 11 best things to do in the templar city 5